Using Kanban in Project Management: 5 Good Reasons

 The progress of work or movement of work across the Kanban board is transparent.
 It is essential to estimate and track performance metrics, like the number of items in the process and the number of items finished, to compute the average finish rate and complete cycle period.

 To enhance the effectiveness of the workflows, it is necessary to assure that the whole team is informed of the processes and procedures.
 Frequently examine actions within the workflow to guarantee that the actions are as productive as possible.

-Once the team is up-and-running on the Kanban method, it is necessary to ensure that the whole team is aware of the procedures and processes of the methodology and are capable of identifying problems and providing feedback on the process to ensure the highest throughput.
+Once the team is up and running on the Kanban method, it is necessary to ensure that the whole team is aware of the procedures and processes of the methodology and is capable of identifying problems and providing feedback on the process to ensure the highest throughput.

 Advantages of Kanban

-The visible nature of Kanban gives individual benefit while determining if it is the appropriate project management methodology for the team.
+The visible nature of Kanban gives individual benefits while determining if it is the appropriate project management methodology for the team.
 Here are some added advantages of adopting Kanban to handle projects:

 With no fixed stage durations, Kanban is a running prototype where priorities are re-evaluated when new tasks arise.